fhmwg/current-tags/stage2-essentials.md

 XMP data is the top level data and is the data written and read.
 Semantically equivalent fields in whatever format (XMP, IIM, EXIF) should be kept in sync with the XMP data.
 When reading metadata XMP properties should be consulted first, then IIM data, and then EXIF data.
 This allows older applications and embedded metadata to interoperate with the family history data that the user provides.

+## 1.6 Technical Conflicts
+The FHMWG recommendations are provided to promote interoperability and best practices.
+The recommendations should fall within the framework of the various metadata standards, however, if any of the FHMWG recommendations are in direct technical conflict with any of the underlying standards (XMP, IPTC, IIM, EXIF), the standards prevail.

 # 2. Metadata to Write   <a name="2"></a>

 This section uses the following prefixes for XMP namespaces: